adhibsyed/adhibsyed.github.io/pages/about.md

 <br>
 Hi, I'm **Adhib**. <br>

-<div style="text-align: justify">I'm a Data and Geographical Information Science Specialist based in the United Kingdom.
+I'm a Data and Geographical Information Science Specialist based in the United Kingdom.
 <br><br>
 I recently completed a master's degree in Geographical Information Science from the University of Leicester, focusing on spatial data analysis.
 <br><br>